-Rational expectations is an economic theory that states – when making decisions, individual agents will base their decisions on the best information available and learn from past trends.
+Definition of Rational expectations – an economic theory that states – when making decisions, individual agents will base their decisions on the best information available and learn from past trends.

-Rational expectations is the best guess for the future.
+Rational expectations are the best guess for the future.

-Rational expectations suggests that although people may be wrong some of the time, on average they will be correct.
+Rational expectations suggest that although people may be wrong some of the time, on average they will be correct.
 In particular, rational expectations assumes that people learn from past mistakes.

-Rational expectations has implications for economic policy.
-The impact of say expansionary fiscal policy will be different if people change their behaviour because they expect the policy to have a certain outcome.
+Rational expectations have implications for economic policy.
+The impact of expansionary fiscal policy will be different if people change their behaviour because they expect the policy to have a certain outcome.

 Adaptive expectations vs rational expectations